BryanJacobs/FIDO2Applet/docs/FAQ.md

 writable buffer space.

-There is an optional boolean in the code which throws this all out the window, and instead minimizes memory usage - cutting it from around 2k to around 128 bytes by using flash for everything.
+There is an optional boolean in the code which throws this all out the window, and instead minimizes memory usage - cutting it from around 2k to around 128 bytes by using flash for many things.
+When you toggle this, every incoming getAssertion call will result in some flash usage, every chained request or response will use flash, etc etc. Great care is still taken to use RAM where possible, but it's just not possible to serve a 1024-byte request in 128 bytes of RAM.

 ## Can I update the app and maintain the validity of my previously-issued credentials?